skx/chronicle2/README.md

 The SQLite database will be created at `~/blog.db`, and if it is deleted it will be regenerated.

 For more advanced usage please consult the help.

-To user your own theme then copy one of the included ones and
-use:

-    chronicle --theme-dir=./themes --theme=local

-This will ensure that theme-templates are read from `themes/local/`.
+Obvious changes would be to set the title of the blog, and the subtitle:

+   --title="Steve Kemp's Blog" --sub-title="Writings about cake"

+If you start setting multiple values you might prefer to use a configuration file instead.
+Chronicle will read  `/etc/chronicle/config`, and `~/.chronicle/config` prior to starting.
+Failing that you can specify a configuration file of your own via `--config=/path/to/conf`.

 User-Visible Changes
 --------------------

-In an ideal would you should be able to migrate from Chronicle directly to this codebase, as there are a lot of commonalities:
+In an ideal would you should be able to migrate from previous Chronicle releases directly to this codebase, as the purpose and main operation is identical:

-* Blog entries are are still read from `data/`.
+* Blog entries are are still read from `data/`, unless you specify a different path via "`--input`".
+* We still assume `*.txt` are the blog entries, unless you specify `--pattern=*.blog`".
 * Blog entries are still built up of a header and the entry.
 * Entries are still parsed in HTML, Markdown, and Textile formats.

 However there are changes, and these largely relate to the templates, along with the implementation differences.

-The previous Chronicle codebase was comprised of a few different binaries, the new has only the single driver `chronicle` and a collection of plugins.

-The driver script parse arguments, and the blog posts, but the actual generation of your site is entirely plugin-based.
+As of Chronicle 5 the main script parse arguments, reads the blog posts, but the actual generation of your site is entirely plugin-based.
 The plugins are standard Perl modules located beneath the `Chronicle::Plugin` namespace, and although you don't need to know any of the details they can be ordered thanks to the use of [Module::Pluggable::Ordered](http://search.cpan.org/perldoc?Module%3A%3APluggable%3A%3AOrdered) class.

 The template changes are a little more signficant than I'd like, but happily these changes largely consist of new locations for things,